joshuamalina/joshuamalina.github.io/README.md

 ## How it works

-Most sessions take place online through zoom.
+All sessions take place online through zoom.

-I charge $75 per 50 minute session, but offer a sliding scale for clients who cannot afford this rate.
+I charge $55 per 50 minute session, but offer a sliding scale for clients who cannot afford this rate.

 ## Getting Started

-Send me an email at [joshuamalina@gmail.com](mailto:joshuamalina@gmail.com) to chat and find a time to meet, or book a free consultation through my [calendly](https://calendly.com/anxietybookclub).
+Book a free consultation through my [calendly](https://calendly.com/anxietybookclub) or send me an email at [joshuamalina@gmail.com](mailto:joshuamalina@gmail.com) for any questions you may have.

 ## Testimonials